Staff

 Gabby Mora is the Development Associate at ESC.
 After going vegan in 2015 thanks to the adoption of her dog, Arlo, Gabby left her previous career in higher education to follow her passion for helping animals and the environment by working at nonprofits.
 Gabby has worked at diverse animal rights, food justice, and political organizations—including as a philanthropic specialist at PETA and a donor relations officer at Farm Sanctuary—before coming to ESC.
 Originally from Venezuela, Gabby came to the United States on a tennis scholarship at Tusculum College in Greeneville, Tennessee.
 She graduated with dual degrees in Mass Media and Business, continuing on to complete an M.S. in Advertising and Communications from the University of Tennessee-Knoxville, an M.Ed. in Educational Leadership from the University of Illinois at Urbana-Champaign, and an M.S. in Community Development and Public Affairs from Rutgers University-Camden.
 Gabby lives in Chicago with her two three-legged pit bulls, Arlo and Mabel, with whom she enjoys going on hikes and watching horror movies.

 John Rosapepe, Endangered Species Coalition Pacific Northwest Field Director, combines forty years’ experience as a field biologist and grassroots organizer for conservation organizations.
 He worked on fisheries and marine mammal research projects in the Bering Sea, the Northern Pacific Ocean and Alaska.
-He completed a masters in natural resource management from the University of Michigan School of Natural Resources, he completed a one year Congressional Sea Grant Fellowship.
-A change in career path followed leading to a path in community organizing on energy efficiency, renewable energy, salmon and trout restoration, and wilderness designation.
+He completed a masters in natural resource policy and management from the University of Michigan School of Natural Resources, followed by a one year Congressional Sea Grant Fellowship.
+A change in his career path led community organizing on energy efficiency, renewable energy, salmon and trout restoration, and wilderness designation.

-Tara Thornton, Deputy Director for the Endangered Species Coalition, has worked for ESC for the last fourteen years.
-She began as the Northeast Representative, then advanced to Program Director and now serves as Deputy Director.
-In this capacity, Tara supervises staff, develops our policy and program priorities, works with our coalition partners to formulate joint strategies and tactics, and is an integral part of our leadership team with a focus on organizational development.
-Prior to joining ESC, Tara worked on environmental and social justice issues for twenty years.
-She was the Executive Director for the Military Toxics Project, a national non-profit network of neighborhood, veterans’, Indigenous, peace, environmental, and other organizations representing people affected by military contamination and pollution.
-Tara also help found the International Coalition to Ban Uranium Weapons (ICBUW), a global coalition that campaigns for a ban on the use, transport, manufacture, sale and export of all conventional weapon systems containing uranium (usually called depleted uranium weapons).
-It also seeks health monitoring and compensation for communities affected by the use of uranium weapons and the environmental remediation of such sites.
-Before that, Tara was a Canvass Director and worked on outreach programs for NGO’s and politcal campaigns in New York, Virginia, South Carolina and Texas.
-Tara earned a B.S. in Communication and Political Science from Ohio University.
+Tara Thornton, Director of Institutional Engagement for the Endangered Species Coalition, has worked for ESC for eighteen years.
+She began as the Northeast Representative, then advanced to Program Director, Deputy Director, and now the Director of Institutional Engagement.
+Tara is working more closely with our hundreds-of-member group in this new role.
+Ensure they know of any threats to T&E species, their habitats, the Endangered Species Act, and how they can help.
+In this capacity, she works with our coalition partners to formulate joint strategies and tactics and is an integral part of our leadership team focusing on organizational development.
+Before joining ESC, Tara worked on environmental and social justice issues for twenty years.
+She was the Executive Director for the Military Toxics Project, a national non-profit network of neighborhood, veterans’, Indigenous, peace, environmental, and labor organizations representing people affected by military contamination and pollution.
+Tara co-founded the International Coalition to Ban Uranium Weapons (ICBUW).
+This global coalition campaigns for a ban on the use, transport, manufacture, sale, and export of all conventional weapon systems containing uranium (usually called depleted uranium weapons).
+Before that, Tara was a Canvass Director and worked on outreach programs for NGOs and political campaigns in New York, Virginia, South Carolina, and Texas.
+She earned a B.S. in Communication and Political Science from Ohio University.
+Tara resides in Maine with her husband and rescue dog.

-Jewel Tomasula, PhD, is the Policy Advisor for the Endangered Species Coalition and started in February 2024.
-Jewel came to ESC from the office of Representative Don Beyer (VA-08), where she completed a John A. Knauss Sea Grant Policy Fellowship and worked closely with the Congressional Endangered Species Act Caucus.
+Jewel Tomasula, PhD, is the Policy Advisor for the Endangered Species Coalition since 2024.
+In her role, she coordinates strategic outreach to Congress and collective advocacy on biodiversity policy.
+Jewel brings first-hand experience on Capitol Hill from her time as a policy fellow for Representative Don Beyer (VA-08), co-chair of the Congressional Endangered Species Act Caucus.
 Jewel has a PhD in Biology from Georgetown University and researched human-driven impacts on biodiversity in coastal wetlands.
-During her time at Georgetown, she led organizing campaigns and built coalitions, serving as the founding president of her graduate labor union, Georgetown Alliance of Graduate Employees, and as liaison to Higher Ed Labor United.
-She also has work experience at the Environmental Protection Agency and Audubon Texas.
-Jewel received her BS in environmental science from Southern Methodist University and has her roots in central and south Texas.
+During her time at Georgetown, she served as the founding president of her graduate labor union, Georgetown Alliance of Graduate Employees.
+She has a fondness for plants, from maple trees to cacti to bluebonnets.